jacbn/yawning-detection/README.md

 │       │       metrics.py                                  # Definitions of the metrics used
 │       │       test_model.py                               # Tests a model on a dataset
 │       │
-│       ├───neural/                                       # Helper classes encapsulating the data for NNs │       │       eimuLSTM.py                                 # LSTM for raw headphone data
+│       ├───neural/                                     # Classes encapsulating the input to a NN │       │       eimuModelInput.py                           # Raw .eimu headphone data
-│       │       fftCNN.py                                   # CNN for FFT data
+│       │       fftModelInput.py                            # FFT of headphone data
-│       │       modelType.py                                # Abstract parent class for helpers
+│       │       modelInput.py                               # Abstract parent class
-│       │       spectrogramCNN.py                           # CNN for spectrogram data
+│       │       spectrogramModelInput.py                    # Spectrogram of headphone data
 │       │
 │       ├───other_classifiers/                          # Non-NN classifiers
 │       │       alternativeClassifiers.py                   # Manager for non-NN classifiers